- Centipedes and Millipedes

 • Eliminate seepage from cisterns, cesspools and septic tanks.

-• Check for trapped water in plastic or canvas tarps used to cover boats, pools, etc. Arrange the tarp to drain the water.
+• Check for trapped water in plastic or canvas tarps used to cover boats, pools, etc. Arrange the tarp so that water will drain effectively.

-• Irrigate lawns and gardens carefully to prevent water from standing for several days.
+• Irrigate lawns and gardens carefully as to prevent any water from standing for several days.

-• If ditches contain stagnant water for one week or longer, they can produce large numbers of mosquitoes.
+• If ditches contain stagnant water for one week or longer then vast numbers of mosquitoes can be produced.
 Report such conditions to a Mosquito Control or Public Health office.
-Do not attempt to clear these ditches because they may be protected by wetland regulations.
+Do not attempt to clear these ditches as they may be protected by wetland regulations.